-The lecture portion of your grade will be determined by your performance on four hourly examinations (400 pts), 4 take-home quizzes and homework (Sapling) (150 pts), and the cumulative final examination (200 pts).
-Hour exams will be given every tenth lecture with the following chapter coverage:
+The lecture portion of your grade will be determined by your performance on four hourly examinations (50%), 4 take-home quizzes (10%), homework (Sapling) (5%), and the cumulative final examination (15%).
+The remaining 20% of the course is your laboratory grade.
+Hour exams will typically be given every tenth lecture with the following chapter coverage:

 Quizzes (take-home) will be given midway between examinations.
 They will be handed out on the date listed and due the following class day at 11:45: